ON THIS PAGE: You will learn about the different types of treatments doctors use for children with craniopharyngioma.

 To take advantage of the special expertise necessary to treat a brain tumor, children with a brain tumor should receive treatment at a specialized pediatric center.
 Doctors at these centers have extensive experience in treating children with brain tumors and have access to the latest technology.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 A doctor who specializes in treating children with a brain tumor is called a pediatric neuro-oncologist.
 If a pediatric treatment center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors provides care to a child and their family.
 This is called a multidisciplinary team.
-Pediatric treatment centers often have extra support services for children and their families, such as child life specialists, nurse specialists, dietitians, physical and occupational therapists, social workers, and counselors.
+Pediatric treatment centers often have extra support services for children and their families, such as child life specialists, nurse specialists, dietitians, physical therapists, occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.
+Learn more about the types of clinicians who provide this type of care.

 There are treatments being studied in clinical trials for patients in whom the tumor cannot be completely removed surgically but who would like to avoid or delay radiation therapy.
 A clinical trial is a research study that tests a new approach to treatment.
 Talk with the doctor about whether this might be an option for your child.

 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect during treatment.
-These types of talks are called “shared decision-making.”
+These types of conversations are called “shared decision-making.”
 Shared decision-making is when you and the doctors work together to choose treatments that fit the goals of your child’s care.
 Learn more about making treatment decisions.